 How Long Does MoneyPak Refund Take?

 As stated on MoneyPak’s refund page, refunds typically arrive between 1-2 weeks after the buyer submits their refund request.
 A check will be mailed to the address provided.

 What Prepaid Cards Work With MoneyPak?

 Many prepaid debit cards support the use of MoneyPak cards.
 However, some of the most popular brands do not.
-NetSpend, Amex Serve, PayPal Prepaid and Walmart’s MoneyCard are an example of popular prepaid debit cards that do not support the use of MoneyPak cards.
-Some websites claim that Amex Serve card supports MoneyPak but Serve’s website does not make that claim.
-On Top of that we actually have an Amex Serve card and tried to add funds onto the card using a MoneyPak and it has not worked.
+NetSpend, Amex Serve, PayPal Prepaid and Walmart’s MoneyCard are an example of popular prepaid debit cards that do not support MoneyPak cards.
+Some people/websites claim that Amex Serve card supports MoneyPak but Serve’s website does not make that claim.
+On top of that we actually have an Amex Serve card and tried to add funds onto the card using a MoneyPak and it was not compatible.
 Below we have provided a list of prepaid debit cards that are known to work with MoneyPak.

 Prepaid Debit Cards That Supports MoneyPak